laravel/docs/lifecycle.md

 Once the route or controller method returns a response, the response will travel back outward through the route's middleware, giving the application a chance to modify or examine the outgoing response.

-Finally, once the response travels back through the middleware, the HTTP kernel's `handle` method returns the response object to the `handleRequest` of the application instance, and this one calls the `send` method on the returned response.
+Finally, once the response travels back through the middleware, the HTTP kernel's `handle` method returns the response object to the `handleRequest` of the application instance, and this method calls the `send` method on the returned response.
 The `send` method sends the response content to the user's web browser.
-We've finished our journey through the entire Laravel request lifecycle!
+We've now completed our journey through the entire Laravel request lifecycle!

 <a name="focus-on-service-providers"></a>
 ## Focus on Service Providers